 The heated water within a geothermal reservoir is pumped up to a geothermal power plant where it turns into steam, which is then used to operate a turbine to power a generator.
 This generator produces electricity for the grid and the steam is cooled back into water and fed back into the geothermal reservoir to be used again and again.

 This type of energy can also be used on a smaller scale to heat homes directly using a geothermal heat pump.

 Biomass is organic matter that is typically a by-product of recently living organisms and plants, and can be converted into a solid fuel made of plant material or methane gas.

 This solid fuel, not including wood, is burned in order to produce electricity, which may not be a particularly clean process, although it is cleaner and more energy-efficient than it has been in the past.

-Methane gas, produced through anaerobic processes during the natural decomposition of organic matter, particularly in water bodies and landfills.
+Methane gas is typically produced through anaerobic processes during the natural decomposition of organic matter.
+It occurs particularly in bodies of water and landfills.